Trade directory · Topeka metro · Kansas

 Inspection Schedule

-Initial permit inspection before work begins, rough inspection for structural work, and final inspection upon completion.
-Commercial projects require additional inspections at 50% completion.
+Initial permit inspection before work begins, mid-point inspection for structural work, and final inspection upon completion.
+City of Topeka requires 24-hour notice for inspections.
+Failed inspections require re-inspection fee of $50.

 §4